 “We are called to be architects of the future, not its victims.” ~ R. Buckminster Fuller

-That might sound like a very complex question, set against the prevailing mood these days.
+That might sound like a very complex question, set against all that is happening in life!
 It is certainly easy to view our country, our world, and our humanity as not meeting our expectations, and certainly not our ideals.

-Believe me, my nervous system has been rattled, and I know I’m not alone.
+Believe me, my nervous system can get rattled sometimes, and I know I’m not alone.

 Standing in this place of mystery allows us to hold the space of possibility.
 This is the potential upside of “not knowing!”

 Staying in this mindset of possibility is the antidote to the experience of fear and hopelessness.
 It also keeps your nervous system calm enough so you can start seeing what actions you can take to realize those possibilities.

 Hope is a discipline.
 Said another way, staying in a mindset of possibility is a discipline.

 This is why it is essential to find ways to remain in this mindset of possibility.